arnholm/premake5cb/README.md

 ## Features

 In order to make things work, some assumptions have been made.
 This may imply that not all Code::Blocks workspaces will export and build without manual adjustment, but some will.
-Sometimes, just a bit of manual adjustments are required and the export then serves as a useful starting point.

-* At the time of writing, the plugin builds under Linux only.
-Constructive assistance to enable Windows build is welcome, consider creating a pull request.
-The generated Premake5 script can be used for generating [Windows builds](https://premake.github.io/docs/Using-Premake) as well as GNU Makefiles.
+Sometimes, just a bit of manual edit/additions are required.
+At the time of writing, the plugin builds under Linux only.
+Constructive suggestions to enable Windows build are welcome, consider creating a pull request.
+In any case, the generated Premake5 scripts can be used for generating [Windows builds](https://premake.github.io/docs/Using-Premake) as well as GNU Makefiles.

 * A Code::Blocks workspace file must exist, the workspace projects must be stored under the workspace folder (long paths are ok).

 * Projects such as static libraries, shared libraries and console applications are supported.
-Projects using wxWidgets are initially not automatically supported, but the ambition is to improve this.
+Projects using wxWidgets are initially not directly supported, but the ambition is to improve this.

-* C/C++ projects are assumed, but this can be adjusted with file name filters.
-C++ language dialect settings such as -std=c++17 in Code::Blocks settings are transferred, as well as possible preprocessor #defines.
+* Projects with C/C++ source files are assumed, but this can be adjusted with file name filters.
+C++ language dialect settings such as -std=c++17 in Code::Blocks settings are passed on to premake5, as well as possible preprocessor #defines.

 * Code::Blocks project dependencies within a workspace are handled on premake export.
 Include and link paths are automatically managed.
-It is important to note that when a project links to another project in the same Premake5 workspace, the reference is by project name, not library name.
+It is important to note that when a project links to another project in the same Premake5 workspace, the reference is to project name, not library name.
 The plugin handles this automatically.

-* External dependencies can be managed manually using premake5 commands [includedirs](https://premake.github.io/docs/includedirs/) and [libdirs](https://premake.github.io/docs/libdirs/) in either workspace defaults, project defaults or in configs.
-See also [Premake documentation](https://premake.github.io/docs/) for other possibilites.
-It is possible to use environment variables in such commands, but be aware that if you want to enter something like ${ENVIRONMENT_VARIABLE} in the settings dialog, it must be written as $[ENVIRONMENT_VARIABLE] with square prackets for the time being.
+* External dependencies can be managed by the user using premake5 commands [includedirs](https://premake.github.io/docs/includedirs/) and [libdirs](https://premake.github.io/docs/libdirs/) in either workspace defaults, project defaults or in configs.
+See also [Premake documentation](https://premake.github.io/docs/) for other possibilites in dealing with external dependencies.
+It is possible to use environment variables in such commands, but be aware when something like ${ENVIRONMENT_VARIABLE} is required in the settings dialog, it must be written as $[ENVIRONMENT_VARIABLE] with square brackets for the time being.

 ```